AusClimateService/unseen/docs/user_guide/worked_example.rst

 and then re-test to see whether it might be appropriate to use bias corrected data for the likelihood analysis.
-The most common bias correction method used in the UNSEEN literature to overcome model bias in extreme precipitation is simple multiplicative mean scaling, whereby the model data is multiplied by the ratio of the average observed and modeled values.
+The most common bias correction method used in the UNSEEN literature to overcome model bias in extreme precipitation is simple multiplicative mean scaling (additive mean scaling tends to be used for temperature metrics), whereby the model data is multiplied by the ratio of the average observed and modeled values.

 To do this, we can use the ``bias_correction`` module: